testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 redis: invalid URL scheme:
 ```

 Now it seems the application is able to connect to the database, but not to Redis.
-Let's fix it.
+Let's fix it, but first stop the application with `Ctrl+C` and the application and the dependencies will be terminated by the signals we added in the `init` function.

 ###
 [Next](step-5-adding-redis.md)